Materials-Data-Science-and-Informatics/dislocation-ontology/CQs/CQs.md

 ## Competence Questions(CQs)
-1. Which crystal structure share the same crystal system(e.g. Cubic, hexagonal, etc)?
+1. Which crystal structure share the same cubic crystal system?
+2. Which crystal structure share the same hexagonal crystal system?
-2. What are the lattice parameters of length given a crystal structure?
+3. What are the lattice parameters of length given a crystal structure?
-3. What are the lattice parameters of angle given a crystal structure?
+4. What are the lattice parameters of angle given a crystal structure?
-4. What are the slip systems of a given crystal structure?
+5. What are the slip systems of a given crystal structure?
-5. What are the slip planes of a given crystal structure?
+6. What are the slip planes of a given crystal structure?
-6. What is the family of slip plane given a slip plane in the crystal?
+7. What is the family of slip plane given a slip plane in the crystal?
-7. What is the  family of slip direction given a slip direction in the crystal?
+8. What is the  family of slip direction given a slip direction in the crystal?
-8. Given the space group of a crystal structure, what is the bravais lattice centering?
+9. Given the space group of a crystal structure, what is the bravais lattice centering?
-9. Given the crystal structure, what are the corresponding space group and point group?
+10. Given the crystal structure, what are the corresponding space group and point group?
-10. Given the point group of a crystal structure, what is the corresponding crystal system?
+11. Given the point group of a crystal structure, what is the corresponding crystal system?
-11. In which slip planes is a dislocation moves on?
+12. In which slip planes is a dislocation moves on?
-12. What is the Burgers vector of the dislocation?
+13. What is the Burgers vector of the dislocation?
-13. What is the Burgers vector magnitude of the dislocation?
+14. What is the Burgers vector magnitude of the dislocation?
-14. Given a slip plane of the crystal structure, what is the slip direction?
+15. Given a slip plane of the crystal structure, what is the slip direction?
-15. Given a 3-D vector instance (Burgers vector, vector position, etc), what are the vector components?
+16. Given a 3-D vector instance (Burgers vector, vector position, etc), what are the vector components?
-16. Given a 3-D vector instance ( Burgers vector, vector position, etc), what is the vector magnitude?
+17. Given a 3-D vector instance ( Burgers vector, vector position, etc), what is the vector magnitude?
+18. Given a Basis of a vector in 3-D space, what are the first axis basis vector?
-17. Given a Basis of a vector in 3-D space, what are the first, second, and third axis vector?
+19. Given a Basis of a vector in 3-D space, what are the second axis basis vector?
-18. Given a 3-D vector instance (Burgers vector, vector position, etc), what is the unit?
+20. Given a 3-D vector instance Burgers vector, what is the unit?

 ## Answer to CQs via SPARQL

-CQ1.1: Which crystal structure share the same cubic crystal system?
+CQ1: Which crystal structure share the same cubic crystal system?
 ```
 PREFIX diso: <https://purls.helmholtz-metadaten.de/diso#>
 PREFIX cso: <https://purls.helmholtz-metadaten.de/cso#>